 Streamlining Regulatory Compliance with a Unified Workflow

-The wave of rolling regulations creates labor-intensive processes for product security teams that have yet to embrace automation.
+The wave of rolling product security regulations creates labor-intensive processes for product security teams that have yet to embrace automation.
 The solution?
 A unified product security workflow that can funnel all activities into one process.

 This workflow should encompass all product activities, from development, compliance, deployment, and beyond.
 Such a design enables teams to introduce and manage new regulations seamlessly without having to reset or re-tool any part of the production process.